 “The line between perceiving and hallucinating is not as crisp as we like to think.
 In a sense, when we look at the world, we are hallucinating all the time.
 One could almost regard perception as the act of choosing the one hallucination that best fits the incoming data.” —V.S.
 Ramachandran

-The Society for Neuroscience (SFN) had its annual meeting this past November in San Diego, California.
-This is typically an enormous event, as 20,000-plus neuroscientists from around the world converge in one of the best cities in the country.
-San Diego is home to a spacious and well-designed convention center that regularly hosts meetings similar in size to SFN and, with events like Comic-Con, often surpasses that attendance.
-With such a large group of scientists presenting research, there’s bound to be some great work on almost anything a curious mind can imagine.
-While the projects presented range in their aims from understanding some key aspect of brain functioning impaired by disease to demonstrating the latest in backyard neuroscience technologies like the Roboroach, there was also some tantalizing information about basic processes in perception.
+An annual meeting of the Society for Neuroscience (SFN) typically attracts over 20,000 neuroscientists from around the world to present their research — with such a large group of scientists, there’s bound to be some great work on almost anything a curious mind can imagine.
+While the presented projects can range in their aims from understanding some key aspect of brain functioning impaired by disease to demonstrating backyard neuroscience technologies like the RoboRoach, one presentation that caught my eye was some tantalizing information about basic processes in perception.

 Another fun example of multistability is the three-legged blivet.
 The object in the illusion (basically a hair pick with a funky middle leg) is drawn in such a way that the middle leg transitions perceptually as the vase.
 Incidentally, an object of the sort seen in the illusion was not among the definitions of blivet provided by wiktionary.org.
 Furthermore, while the definition provided by urbandictionary.com also did not include such a description, it was a lot more fun to read.